zyoohv/zyoohv.github.io/_posts/2017-08-10-tensorflow-lstm-predict-sin(x).md

 ![](/image/tensorflow_lstm.png)

-Lstm nerual network is one kind of recurrent nerual network, and usually used to predict sequences such as NLP.
-So we use it to predict a function such as: sin(x) * k + b, and discussing what influence the accuraccy of lstm.
+Lstm nerual network is one kind of recurrent nerual network, and usually used to predict sequences such as language.
+So we use it to predict some functions such as: sin(x) * k + b, and discuss the factors that influence the accuraccy of lstm.

 <!--more-->